gmalim/NBA_analysis/README_PlayerAwards.md

 	- NBA Most Valuable Player (MVP)
 	- NBA Rookie of the Year (ROY)
 	- NBA Defensive Player of the Year (DPOY)
+	- NBA Sixth Man of the Year (SMOY)
 - Choose the year you want to predict, between 2000 and 2018.
 The years that are not selected are used for cross-validation and training of the ML algorithms.
 - Choose whether you want to include advanced player statistics (e.g. *PER*, *VORP*, etc.) in the analysis or not.
 - Choose the minimum number of games a player has to have played (ROY) or started (MVP, DPOY) per season to be included in the analysis.